 US Gold price - Gold ratio

 How to dig a financial hole of $/€ 600,000!?
-Amazing is that many Europeans refuse to LEARN from what happened in the USA and Spain and still BELIEVE what the Authorities say...In 2005 RIGHT BEFORE the American Real Estate busted, Bernanke himself testified that there was no Real Estate Bubble and that it was safe to buy property.
-In 2006 the bubble busted and today somebody who bought a house in 2006 at $ 500,000 and made a $ 100,000 down payment has a debt of $ 800,000 (capital plus interest).
-His house however is worth ONLY $ 200,000.
-The end result is that instead of being better off by buying a property, those people digged a financial hole of $ 600,000!
+Amazing is that many Europeans refuse to LEARN about what happened in the USA and Spain and still BELIEVE what the Authorities say...In 2005 RIGHT BEFORE the American Real Estate busted, Bernanke himself testified that there was no Real Estate Bubble and that it was safe to buy a property.
+In 2006 the bubble busted, and today, somebody who bought a house in 2006 at $ 500,000 and made a $ 100,000 down payment has a debt of $ 800,000 (capital plus interest).
+His house, however, is worth ONLY $ 200,000.
+The end result is that instead of being better off by buying a property, those people dug a financial hole of $ 600,000!
 Those who have the guts to watch the clip to the end will understand what we are talking about...

 May 22, 2009 - With this huge supply of new homes, there is no room for improvement

 More bad news for Real Estate.
 The number of foreclosures in the US keeps going up.
-What people are looking at is the schedule of mortgage resets for option ARM loans [also called liar loans].
-These will begin to reset in a couple of months and the process will not peak before 2011.
+People are looking at the schedule of mortgage resets for option ARM loans [also called liar loans].
+These will begin to reset in a couple of months, and the process will not peak before 2011.

 According to the Wall Street Journal: “Ronald Temple, co-director of research at Lazard Asset Management, expects home prices to fall 22% to 27% from their January levels.
 More than 2.1 million homes will be lost this year because borrowers can’t meet their loan payments, up from about 1.7 million in 2008.”
 (Ruth Simon, “The housing crisis is about to take center stage once again,” Wall Street Journal)

-A similar pattern is used by Spanish banks.
-(Spanish banks over invested in Real Estate as they were sure trees would grow all the way into heaven)
+Spanish banks use a similar pattern.
+(Spanish banks over-invested in Real Estate as they were sure trees would grow all the way into heaven)

 Updated March 31, 2009

-This is a very interesting long term chart of Real Estate.
+This is an exciting long-term chart of Real Estate.
 To see just how unusual recent price activity has been, take a look at Yale economist Robert Shiller's inflation-adjusted housing chart, going back more than a century.